python-gitlab/python-gitlab/docs/api-usage.rst

 Reference:
 https://docs.gitlab.com/ce/api/README.html#keyset-based-pagination

-``list()`` methods can also return a generator object which will handle the next calls to the API when required.
+``list()`` methods can also return a generator object, by passing the argument ``iterator=True``, which will handle the next calls to the API when required.
 This is the recommended way to iterate through a large number of items:

 .. code-block:: python

-   items = gl.groups.list(as_list=False)
+   items = gl.groups.list(iterator=True)
    for item in items:
        print(item.attributes)